stevefrenzel/astro-naut/README.md

 import Layout from "@layouts/Layout.astro";
 ```

-## Accessibility

-One of my favourite topics!
-I've added a bunch of handy utilities which will not only improve accessibility but usability in general.
-Here's a list of them:

-- "Back to top" button
-- External link (showing icon)
-- Skip link

 ## CSS reset

 I never start a project without Andy Bell's (more) modern CSS reset!
 It lays the foundation for what I'm about to do with Utopia's fluid responsive design.
 Click here for more info about these settings: [A (more) modern CSS reset](https://andy-bell.co.uk/a-more-modern-css-reset/)